Uncategorized Archives - On Second Thought: from Iffy to Witty Thoughts

 One benefit that rose from the COVID-19 pandemic is greater innovation, creativity, and a push for virtually-based options in healthcare and behavioral health.
 Telepsychiatry and telehealth counseling were almost nonexistent before 2020; however, there has been an explosion of services offered via virtual platforms since...

-Asking if a person is an introvert or an extrovert might be a great icebreaker.
-There is, however, considerable psychology behind these personality types and how they influence mental health.
-Psychologists and educators must consider introverted characteristics when treating and educating youth in this group.
-Personality...
+There is considerable psychology behind introversion personality traits and how they influence mental health in the classroom and socially.
+Psychologists and educators must consider introverted characteristics when treating and educating students in this group.
+Personality traits of being introverted versus extroverted are among the oldest...

 Parents and parenting styles play an essential role in developing a child's mental health.
 Limited empirical research exists on the impact of narcissistic mothers on the mental well-being of their children.
 Narcissism, however, is evidence of a deep emotional wound or trauma that has not...